mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### ha_peer_timeout

 Time to wait for an instance to send a notification via the Alertmanager.
-In HA, each Grafana instance will be assigned a position (e.g. 0, 1).
+In HA, each Mosaicoo instance will be assigned a position (e.g. 0, 1).
 We then multiply this position with the timeout to indicate how long should each instance wait before sending the notification to take into account replication lag.
 The default value is `15s`.